microsoft/vscode-docs/docs/languages/powershell.md

 ## Install the PowerShell extension

-The official PowerShell extension can be installed by following the steps described in the [Visual Studio Code User Guide](/docs/editor/extension-gallerymd) or by going directly to the Marketplace and clicking the [Install Button](vscode:extension/ms-vscode.PowerShell).
+The official PowerShell extension can be installed by following the steps described in the [Visual Studio Code User Guide](/docs/editor/extension-gallery.md) or by going directly to the Marketplace and clicking the [Install Button](vscode:extension/ms-vscode.PowerShell).

-You can also install the PowerShell extension from within Visual Studio Code by opening the Extensions view with keyboard shortcut `kb(workbench.view.extenions)` or by clicking on the Extensions icon on the Activity Bar:
+You can also install the PowerShell extension from within Visual Studio Code by opening the Extensions view with keyboard shortcut `kb(workbench.view.extensions)` or by clicking on the Extensions icon on the Activity Bar:

 ![Marketplace Activity Icon](images/powershell/extensionBrowser.png)